Guerrero hits 3 HRs, slam off Scherzer, Jays beat Nats | Taiwan News | 2021/04/28

 Scherzer allowed seven runs — five earned — and eight hits over five innings.
 He had given up one earned run in 19 innings over his previous three starts.

-“I did pitch well tonight, that's obviously, ” Scherzer said.
+“I did not pitch well tonight, that's obvious,” Scherzer said.
 “I didn't execute.”

 Trea Turner, hit on the left forearm by a pitch Sunday, homered twice for the Nationals.
 It was his seventh multihomer game and second this year, with the other coming April 18 against Arizona.